ScottPlot/ScottPlot.NET/content/cookbook/5.0/Finance.FinancialPlotWithoutGaps.md

     .Select(x => x.DateTime)
     .ToArray();

+// By default, horizontal tick labels will be numbers (1, 2, 3...)
-// use a manual tick generator for the horizontal axis double[] tickPositions = Generate.Consecutive(tickDates.Length, tickDelta);
+// We can use a manual tick generator to display dates on the horizontal axis double[] tickPositions = Generate.Consecutive(tickDates.Length, tickDelta);
 string[] tickLabels = tickDates.Select(x => x.ToString("MM/dd")).ToArray();
 ScottPlot.TickGenerators.NumericManual tickGen = new(tickPositions, tickLabels);